 Attractions in and around Kalamaja: Energy Discovery Centre, Contemporary Art Museum of Estonia, Great Coastal Gate, Estonian Maritime Museum, St. Olav’s Church

 Recommended hotels in Kalamaja

 Located along the bay to the northwest of Old Town, Kalamaja includes several hotels that keep you within walking distance of the main attractions.
-While you do not have a lot of choices in this neighbourhood, the available hotels are among the top options in the city.
+While you do not have a lot of choices in this neighbourhood, the available hotels are among some of the best places to stay in Tallinn.